 List the three main points you want to make.
-This can highlight what’s most important to you, and help you remember what you want to say.
+This can help you figure out what’s most important to you, and help you remember what you want to say.

-Think hard about the outcome you want.
+Before you speak to your employer, think hard about the outcome you want.
 How do you hope your employer responds?
 One way to think about this is to put yourself in their shoes.
 Ask yourself: What would I do if I were them?
-If you can make concrete suggestions, you’ll give your employer something to work with.
+If you can make reasonable, concrete suggestions, you’ll give your employer something to work with.
 You’re more likely to get at least part of the solution you’re after.

 In private, rehearse what you want to say to your employer.